jjmhalew/Unity-Angular-Bridge/README.md

 ## How to update
 Recompile or click on 'Play' in Unity editor to trigger `JSLibExport.cs` class.
 This will automatically generate:
-1. `BrowserInteractions.jslib` The bridge between calling C# methods from JavaScript
+1. `BrowserInteractions.jslib` The bridge between listening to C# methods from JavaScript
 2. `unity-jslib-exported.service.ts` A strongly typed service to function-call from Angular to Unity.
 Both will be placed in the folder `Assets/Plugins`.